urbanairship/urbanairship-cordova/README.md

 animated gifs, and video, you will need to create a [notification service extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension/) by following the [iOS Notification Service Extension Guide](https://docs.urbanairship.com/tutorials/api/ios/notification-service-extension/).

+### Android GoogleServicesPlugin

+The plugin will automatically apply the `GoogleServicesPlugin` for FCM.
+This can cause conflicts with other plugins that also apply the `GoogleServicesPlugin`.
+Applications can disable applying the plugin by setting the gradle property `uaSkipApplyGoogleServicesPlugin` to `true`.
+See (Setting Gradle Properties)[https://cordova.apache.org/docs/en/latest/guide/platforms/android/#setting-gradle-properties] for details on how to set a gradle property in a Cordova project.

 ### Sample

 A sample can be found in the Example directory.